theshteves/stevenkneiser.com/blog/2019-04-16-business-is-trust.md

 ---
 permalink: /blog/business-is-trust
-title:  "Business is trust"
+title:  "Business is Trust"
 date:   "2019-04-16"
 ---
-Which sounds most painful?
+Which sounds most intimidating?

 * applying for jobs out of reach
-* asking a stranger on a date
+* asking that stranger on a date
-* building a business that alone can sustain you
+* building a sustainable business

 <!-- excerpt -->

 These are transactions, and they require communication
-If you want someone else's time or money, then you need to earn their trust
+If you want someone else's time or money,
+then you need to earn their trust

-Trust is a communication cache: when we trust, we needn't say another word
+> **Trust is a communication cache: when we trust, we needn't say another word**

 In love, trust brings comfort & security
 In business, trust brings money & success